-Pre-arranged absences for an absence other than illness such as a family vacation are excusable provided they are known and approved by the administration at least one week prior to the planned absence.
+Planned extended absences for an absence other than illness such as a family vacation are excusable provided, they are known and approved by the administration at least one week prior to the planned absence.
+A planned extended absence is defined as 3 consecutive days or more.

-Parents should request and complete a "Planned Absence Form" and turn it into the attendance office.
-Upon approval, the parent will be notified via email.
-If a "Planned Absence Form" is not received prior to the absence, they will be considered unexcused.
-College visitations, armed services testing, family trips, wedding, and Take Your Child to Work Day require a "Planned Absence Form."

-The student is responsible for collecting any homework prior to the dates of the absence.
+Students should request a Planned Extended Absence Form from the Main Office and turn in the completed form to the Main Office.
+If a Planned Extended Absence Form is not received prior to the absence, the absences will be considered unexcused and could lead to truancy.
+The student is responsible for collecting any missed work and homework prior to the dates of the absence.